derekburrell/BlizzardBoard/README.md

 ## User Guide

-BlizzardBoard is a mobile app that allows you to post bulletins and view posts made by others within the Michigan Tech community.
+BlizzardBoard is a mobile app that allows users to post bulletins and view posts made by others within the Michigan Tech community.

 The app must be run on an Android device or emulator.